 Results of MI

-For analyzing the measurement invariance the latest facet model structure (with additional facets) was taken.
+For analyzing measurement invariance the latest facet model structure (with additional facets) was taken.
 The results are shown in Table 7.
-Configural measurement invariance is assumed for the facets Appreciation of others, Superiority/Grandiosity, Need to be liked, Crybabiness, Manipulation, Altruism (facets of Agreeableness), Perseverance, Task Planning, Goal-orientation/Achievement striving, Preferred Load, Procrastination (facets of Conscientiousness), Assertiveness, Sociability/Gregariousness, Activity (facets of Extraversion), Irritability, Self-serving Attention (facets of Neuroticism), Self-attributed Inginuity, Openness to actions and activities, Openmindedness/Judgement, Love of Learning, Openness to feelings and Intellect (facets of Openness).
+Configural measurement invariance could be shown for the facets Appreciation of others, Superiority/Grandiosity, Need to be liked, Crybabiness, Manipulation, Altruism (facets of Agreeableness), Perseverance, Task Planning, Goal-orientation/Achievement striving, Preferred Load, Procrastination (facets of Conscientiousness), Assertiveness, Sociability/Gregariousness, Activity (facets of Extraversion), Irritability, Self-serving Attention (facets of Neuroticism), Self-attributed Inginuity, Openness to actions and activities, Openmindedness/Judgement, Love of Learning, Openness to feelings and Intellect (facets of Openness).

-Factorial measurement invariance is assumed for the facets Meanness, Trust (facets of Agreeableness); Control of others, Lack of (Self-) Control, Deliberation/Caution, Lack of Tidiness/Order (facets of Conscientiousness); Sensation Seeking, Reclusiveness, Emotionality, Humor (facets of Extraversion); Depression, Anxiety, Self-assuredness, Lethargia, Sentimentality (facets of Neuroticism); Openness to reading, Openness to arts and Need for cognition (facets of Openness).
+Factorial measurement invariance could be shown for the facets Meanness, Trust (facets of Agreeableness); Control of others, Lack of (Self-) Control, Deliberation/Caution, Lack of Tidiness/Order (facets of Conscientiousness); Sensation Seeking, Reclusiveness, Emotionality, Humor (facets of Extraversion); Depression, Anxiety, Self-assuredness, Lethargia, Sentimentality (facets of Neuroticism); Openness to reading, Openness to arts and Need for cognition (facets of Openness).

-The only facet with strong factorial measurement invariance is Shyness, a facet of Extraversion
+The only facet with strong factorial measurement invariance was Shyness, a facet of Extraversion

 <Table 7 here>